- 1What Are Colon Polyps?

-Colon polyps are small groups of cells that form on the surface of the colon.
+Colon polyps are growths seen on the lining of the colon that contain abnormal cells.
 Most colon polyps are harmless.
-But some colon polyps can turn into colon cancer, which can be fatal.
+However, some colon polyps can turn into colon cancer, which can be fatal.
+Colorectal cancers arise from colon polyps.

 There are two main types of polyps - neoplastic and non-neoplastic.

 Non-neoplastic polyps are unlikely to develop into cancer.
-Non-neoplastic polyps include hyperplastic polyps and inflammatory polyps.
+They include hyperplastic polyps and inflammatory polyps.

 Neoplastic polyps include adenomas.
 Most colon polyps are adenomas.
 These polyps can turn cancerous if left untreated or unnoticed for a long time.
-Larger the polyp size, the greater the risk of cancerous transformation.
+The larger the polyp size, the greater the risk of cancerous transformation.

 Polyps may have a flat or raised appearance.
 Adenomas are subdivided based on their growth patterns: